webthethird/create-react-app-urql-live-query/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+It is meant to be a minimal reproducible example of a Webpack error that occurs when trying to use `@live` queries with the Graph Client + Urql.
+Based on the [Urql `@live` query example](https://github.com/graphprotocol/graph-client/tree/main/examples/urql-live-query) from the Graph Client repository, which uses Vite instead of Webpack.

 ## Environment Setup